-• Classroom equivalency: Respectful participation in all aspects of the course will make our time together productive and engaging.
+- Classroom equivalency: Respectful participation in all aspects of the course will make our time together productive and engaging.
 Zoom lectures, discussion threads, emails and canvas are all considered equivalent to classrooms and student behavior within those environments shall conform to the student code.
-Specifically:

-- Posting photos or comments that would be off-topic in a classroom are still off-topic in an online posting. - Disrespectful language and photos are never appropriate. - Using angry or abusive language is not acceptable, and will be dealt with according to the Student Code.
+Specifically: - Posting photos or comments that would be off-topic in a classroom are still off-topic in an online posting. - Disrespectful language and photos are never appropriate. - Using angry or abusive language is not acceptable, and will be dealt with according to the Student Code.
 The instructor may remove online postings that are inappropriate. - Do not use ALL CAPS, except for titles, or overuse certain punctuation marks such as exclamation points and question marks. - Course e-mails, e-journals, and other online course communications are part of the classroom and as such, are University property and subject to the Student Code.
-Privacy regarding these communications between correspondents must not be assumed and should be mutually agreed upon in advance, in writing.

-• Other expectations for online communication (on Discussion Board, Emails, Zoom chat etc):

-- Emails: When emailing your Instructor and Teaching Team keep a professional tone (e.g. Use a descriptive subject line, avoid "Hey" and always use your professors' proper title: Dr. or Prof., Sign your message with your name and return e-mail address.
-Please consult this page for tips on how to write appropriate professional emails: https://academicpositions.com/career-advice/how-to-email-a-professor - Treat your instructor, teaching team and classmates with respect in email or any other communication. - Remember that all college level communication should have correct spelling and grammar (this includes discussion boards). - Avoid slang terms such as "wassup?" and texting abbreviations such as "u" instead of "you." - Be cautious when using humor or sarcasm as tone is sometimes lost in an email or discussion post and your message might be taken seriously or be offensive to others. - Be careful with personal information (both yours and others).

-• Electronic or equipment failure: It is your responsibility to maintain your computer and related equipment in order to participate in the online portion of the course.
-Equipment failures will not be an acceptable excuse for late or absent assignments.

-\bullet Online submissions: You are responsible for submitting the assignment with the required naming convention, correct file extension, and using the software type k or exams should be submitted as a single pdf file.
+Privacy regarding these communications between correspondents must not be assumed and should be mutually agreed upon in advance, in writing. - Other expectations for online communication (on Discussion Board, Emails, Zoom, chat, etc.: - Emails: When emailing your Instructor and Teaching Team keep a professional tone (e.g. Use a descriptive subject line, avoid "Hey" and always use your professors' proper title: Dr. or Prof., Sign your message with your name and return e-mail address.
+Please consult this page for tips on how to write appropriate professional emails: https://academicpositions.com/career-advice/how-to-email-a-professor - Treat your instructor, teaching team and classmates with respect in email or any other communication. - Remember that all college level communication should have correct spelling and grammar (this includes discussion boards). - Avoid slang terms such as "wassup?" and texting abbreviations such as "u" instead of "you." - Be cautious when using humor or sarcasm as tone is sometimes lost in an email or discussion post and your message might be taken seriously or be offensive to others. - Be careful with personal information (both yours and others). - Electronic or equipment failure: It is your responsibility to maintain your computer and related equipment in order to participate in the online portion of the course.
+Equipment failures will not be an acceptable excuse for late or absent assignments. - Online submissions: You are responsible for submitting the assignment with the required naming convention, correct file extension, and using the software type and version required for the assignment.
+Homework will normally be submitted as

-• Canvas allows students to change the name that is displayed AND allows them to add their pronouns to their Canvas name.
+- a single pdf file.
+The file name should be your name and assignment number, e.g., "Einstein HW6.pdf" and not "math homework.pdf". - Canvas allows students to change the name that is displayed AND allows them to add their pronouns to their Canvas name.
 Additionally, students can indicate their pronouns in Zoom.
+Using your own name, however, will help me recognize you.